-The department has initiated several neighborhood planning projects that will be a catalyst for economic opportunity, and will increase our residents' quality of life throughout our community.
+The department has initiated several neighborhood planning projects and the city-wide initiative Vision Louisville, which are catalysts for economic opportunity, and will increase our residents' quality of life throughout our community.

 Completed planning studies: